ClickHouse/ClickHouse/docs/en/sql-reference/statements/explain.md

 -   `header` — Prints header for each output port.
 Default: 0.
 -   `graph` — Prints a graph described in the [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) graph description language.
 Default: 0.
--   `compact` — Prints graph in compact mode if graph is enabled.
+-   `compact` — Prints graph in compact mode if `graph` setting is enabled.
 Default: 1.
 -   `indexes` — Shows used indexes, the number of filtered parts, and granules for every index applied.
 Default: 0.
 Supported for [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) tables.

 Example: